-Students earning the B.A.
-Degree with an Emphasis in Jazz Studies are required to take 2 additional hours of ENS 194 to run concurrently with APM 431 and 433.
-Students receiving their music scholarship awards must meet the ensemble requirements for their chosen degree.
+Students receiving music scholarship awards must meet the ensemble requirements for their chosen degree.
 In addition, they should refer to their music award letter for additional information about ensemble participation.

 Note: All instrumental music education majors are required to participate in ENS 185 (Pep Band) for one academic year prior to student teaching.